| | | | | |

 At $167.45, the A319-A321 Advanced covers the A320 family – which is probably the most popular aircraft in flight sim right now.
 SimFanatic’s review of this one was particularly positive, calling it the best product in ProDeskSim’s lineup.
 The spring-loaded flap system and functional reversers work well for the narrow-body configuration.

 If you fly the FlyByWire A32NX in MSFS (and let’s be honest, most Airbus simmers do), this is the addon that’ll see the most use.
-The A320 family is where the value proposition really makes sense given how much time you’ll spend with it.
+Given how much time most Airbus simmers rack up on the A320 family, the value case is straightforward.

 747 Advanced Throttle